dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 ## Tracking from queries

-EF Core change tracking works best when the same <xref:Microsoft.EntityFrameworkCore.DbContext> instance is used to both query for entities and update them by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
+EF Core change tracking works best when the same <xref:Microsoft.EntityFrameworkCore.DbContext> instance is used to both query for entities and update them by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>.
 This is because EF Core automatically tracks the state of queried entities and then detects any changes made to these entities when SaveChanges is called.

 This approach has several advantages over [explicitly tracking entity instances](xref:core/change-tracking/explicit-tracking):